 Expert panel says Covid-19 has not disrupted WA scheme's mid-2021 start date.

-- This article by AAP was first published on Yahoo!News
+This article was first published on Yahoo!News

 An expert panel is quietly continuing with the "daunting" task of implementing Western Australia's voluntary assisted dying scheme, which remains on track for a mid-2021 start.